Cases of child abduction by the other parent always happen.

 Things you need to do when you suspect that your ex will abduct your child:

 a) Contact family law lawyers and seek immediate legal advice on how to prevent the abduction

-Other person who can file the application for the location order:
+Another person who can apply for the location order: